cjschmank/AcademicWebsite/content/authors/admin/_index.md

     url: https://www.slu.edu/arts-and-sciences/psychology/faculty/christopher-schmank.php

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include the impact of psychosocial stress and emotional regulation on various cognitive abilities (i.e., processing speed, rationality, and language production).
 My additional skills include statistical modeling techniques using latent variable and/or psychometric network analyses.
-I am also experienced in user experience strategy and research including A/B testing, rapid prototyping, and competitive analyses.
+I am also experienced in user experience (UX) strategy and research including A/B testing, rapid prototyping, and competitive analyses.

 # Interests to show in About widget
 interests: